 The following is the best primary attack that you can make the Wizard use from day one.
 Primary attacks are basic moves of the class that you’ll probably be using most of the time with the Wizard for days on end.

 It’s quite evident from here on out that you need to have a sporty main-hand weapon in order to develop a high-class Wizard build in this game.
-Therefore, the following main-hand weapon is what you should be striving to acquire as part of your ultimate Wizard build in Diablo Immortal.
+Therefore, the following main-hand weapon is what you should be striving to acquire as part of your build.

-Force of Harakas is an exceptionally robust main-hand weapon that you, as a Wizard main, should be looking to acquire at the soonest.
+Force of Harakas is an exceptionally robust main-hand weapon that you, as a Wizard main, should be looking to acquire as soon as possible.
 Since this is a legendary weapon, you will need to reach at least level 55 in order for your character to equip it.
 This menacing armament sports a cool design, not to mention its added buffs.

 Speaking of which, the best primary attack of the Wizard—Magic Missile—is accompanied quite nicely by Force of Harakas.
 Apparently, a 20% damage buff is applied to the latter when you have this weapon in your main hand.
 In addition, a buff called Magic Bullet Injury is also taken up 10%.